Pet Pots

 Has approximately 350-500ml volume

-Lid made from jarrah recycled from the Dunedin Athenaeum, the Octagon.
+Lid made from timber recycled from the former Oriental Hotel, Dunedin.

 Large Pet Pots